-Designs that were substantially commenced prior to 1 July 2013 will not need to be amended to meet the new standards.
+Designs that were substantially commenced prior to a new edition coming into effect will not need to be amended to meet the new standards.
 They will be assessed and approved against the standards in place when the design was commenced.
-However, any design work commenced on or after 1 July 2013, and any design submitted for approval after 1 October must comply with the new standards.
+However, any design work commenced after publication of a new edition, and any design submitted for approval more than three months after publication of a new edition must comply with the new standards.